Robin Ficker: Sports heckler

-Ficker is known for his passionate support of the NBA's Washington Bullets (now the Washington Wizards).
+Ficker is known for his passionate support of the NBA's Washington Wizards.
 For many years, he heckled the opposing team at the games.
 Ficker had seats at USAir Arena, located in Landover, Maryland, immediately behind the visiting bench.
-When the team moved to downtown in Washington D.C. to the MCI Center in 1997, the Wizards took the opportunity to reseat Ficker well away from the opposing team’s bench.
+When the Wizards moved to the new MCI Center in 1997, they took the opportunity to reseat Ficker well away from the opposing team's bench.
 He gave up his seats in response.
 Not having been to a Wizards' game since in April 1998, Ficker attended Game 4 of the Wizards-Pacers Eastern Conference Semifinals on May 11, 2014.

-Though many players from opposing teams were not fans of Ficker, Phoenix Suns star Charles Barkley in particular thought so much of him and his ability to get under player’s skin that he flew him out to Phoenix during the 1993 NBA Finals.
-Barkley bought Ficker a ticket directly behind the bench of the visiting Chicago Bulls with the intent that Ficker's taunts would distract the Bulls players.
-Ficker did not last the first quarter before being removed by America West Arena security.
+Though many players from opposing teams were not fans of Ficker, Phoenix Suns star Charles Barkley in particular thought so much of him and his ability to get under players' skin that he flew him out to Phoenix during the 1993 NBA Finals.
+Barkley bought Ficker a ticket directly behind the bench of the visiting Chicago Bulls, hoping that Ficker's taunts would distract the Bulls players.
+America West Arena security removed Ficker before the end of the first quarter.

-In 2012 Ficker appeared on The Jeff Probst Show in which he was playfully surprised by special guest Isiah Thomas, former professional basketball player, and Basketball Hall of Fame athlete.
-Probst shares that Thomas, in agreeing to appear on the show said, "Ficker was one of the greats".
-In 2013 Ficker was featured on ESPN's Olbermann in which his heckling was discussed along with the often acrimonious fan vs. player interactions that would result.
+In 2012, Ficker appeared on The Jeff Probst Show, and was playfully surprised by special guest Isiah Thomas, former professional basketball player and member of the Basketball Hall of Fame.
+Probst shared that Thomas, in agreeing to appear on the show, said "Ficker was one of the greats".
+In 2013, Ficker was featured on ESPN's Olbermann, in which his heckling was discussed along with the often acrimonious resulting fan vs. player interactions.

-The University of Maryland wrestling team won Ficker's support in 2010 with his letter to The Washington Post criticizing the lack of coverage for the Terrapin team and his attendance at the Atlantic Coast Conference Tournament in Raleigh, North Carolina as well as the NCAA Division I Wrestling Championship in Omaha, Nebraska.
+The University of Maryland wrestling team won Ficker's support in 2010 after he wrote a letter to The Washington Post criticizing the team's lack of coverage and attended the Atlantic Coast Conference Tournament in Raleigh, North Carolina, and the NCAA Division I Wrestling Championship in Omaha, Nebraska.
 His vocal and visible support remains ongoing as of 2015.

 Personal life

 Family

 Ficker has a daughter and two sons.
-Ficker's daughter, Desiree Ficker, is a top female professional triathlete, finishing second at the 2006 Ironman Triathlon World Championships in Kailua-Kona, Hawaii.
-Ficker's 20-year marriage to the late Dr. Frances Annette Ficker ended in divorce.
+His daughter, Desiree Ficker, is a top female professional triathlete, finishing second at the 2006 Ironman Triathlon World Championships in Kailua-Kona, Hawaii.
+Ficker's 20-year marriage to Frances Annette Ficker ended in divorce.

 1995 traffic incident

-In 1996, Ficker was acquitted of destruction of property in a 1995 traffic incident and saw battery charges dropped by the State's Attorney after a jury deadlocked 10-2 in favor of acquittal.
-Ficker had been convicted in a non-jury District Court trial but appealed for a Circuit Court jury trial.
+In 1996, Ficker was acquitted of destruction of property in a 1995 traffic incident and saw battery charges dropped by the State's Attorney after a jury deadlocked 10–2 in favor of acquittal.
+He had been convicted in a non-jury district court trial but appealed for a circuit court jury trial.
 In the traffic incident the pregnant driver of the car Ficker allegedly hit reported that he struck her in the face, breaking her glasses.